To report an emergency from any phone on campus dial: 3311

 Note: You will need proof of Group Health or Kaiser Permanente insurance information.

-Note: Walk-in clinic open 9 a.m. - 9 p.m. weekdays, 9 a.m. - 5 p.m. weekends; must sign in one hour before clinic closes.
+Note: Walk-in clinic open 9 a.m. - 9 p.m. weekdays, 9 a.m. - 5 p.m. weekends and holidays; must sign in one hour before clinic closes.
 Payment/insurance information due at time of service.
 Billing is available.

 If you are experiencing medical or psychological difficulties outside Counseling, Health, & Wellness Services office hours (see hours at right), and don't think you should wait for assistance, you may call the After Hours Consulting Nurse or go directly to an urgent care facility or hospital emergency room.